tomcphr/achlys/README.md

 # Deko
-A online role playing game written in JavaScript taking advantage of socket.io.
+An online role playing game written in JavaScript taking advantage of socket.io.

 ## To do
 * Scrollable camera